 I’ve been trying to track down Essie’s re-release of Starry Starry Night from their latest Retro Revival collection for about a month, maybe even more.
-I’ve been checking and re-checking my local Essie stand in boots and it’s always the one shade which is sold out.
+I’ve been checking and re-checking my local Essie stand in Boots and it’s always the one shade which is sold out.
+Finally I got my hands on Essie Starry Starry Night and I immediately began trying it out to review and swatch for you!

 I already knew heading in that this wasn’t an exact re-release of a lusted after classic but never-the-less I wanted it regardless.
 With much chunkier glitter the original looked much more like a twinkling night sky but the larger more obtrusive glitter in this does change the look almost completely for me.
 Despite that it’s still a shade that I’d be likely to have picked up from an Essie Collection, even without the coveted name which came attached to it.
 I do have to wonder though, why release a half way there shade, why not release the whole exact thing people want to get their hands on?!